Sleep deprivation isn't just a problem for adults. Children can struggle with it, too.

 With poor or insufficient sleep, children can experience mood swings and have behavior problems.
-They can have increased hyperactivity and trouble with cognition.
+They can have increased hyperactivity and trouble with cognition (thinking and maintaining attention).
+This can lead to problems in school.
 This can lead to problems in school.

 Children of different ages have different sleep needs.
-The average 5- to 12-year old needs 10 to 11 hours of sleep, the NSF says.
+According to the NSF, the average 5- to 12-year old needs 10 to 11 hours of sleep.
 Teens should get 8½ to 9½ hours.

 Even among otherwise careful parents, getting enough sleep is often overlooked.

 Here are tips to help your child get a good night's rest: